 It comes after the yacht was sold in January and entered a four-month refit at Safe Harbor Lauderdale Marine Centre, in southern Florida.
 She emerged from the shed in June sporting a number of modifications designed to facilitate her owner’s passion for sportfishing.

 The yacht is one of ten vessels owned by Anthony Hsieh, which together form the Bad Company fleet.
-The most recent addition is the in-build 53 metre YS 53, the first hull in Damen’s innovative new series which is due for delivery next year.Read More/Damen Yachting sells first YS 53 support vessel to legendary sportfisherman
+The most recent addition is the in-build 53 metre YS 53, the first hull in Damen’s innovative new series which is due for delivery next year.Read More/Damen Yachting launches first YS 53 support vessel for legendary sportfisherman

 The recent modifications on the 45 metre Damen centred around the toy and tender storage, specifically the addition of a 10 metre sportfisher on the aft deck.
 Cradles were added and the layout of the deck was reconfigured to accommodate two tenders and JetSkis.